C-T-Ailey/Bootleg-Bills-Backend/readme.md

 # Project 04: Full Stack Application using MERN stack

 ## Bootleg Bill's Unofficial Audio Rarities
 > *This repository contains the code for the project's backend.
-For the front-end code, see [here](https://github.com/C-T-Ailey/project-04-fe).
+For the frontend code, see [here](https://github.com/C-T-Ailey/project-04-fe).
 For the deployed app, see [here](https://bootlegbills.herokuapp.com/).*

 ## Overview